 Okay – so what is a sales tax?

-Also classified as a consumption tax, sales taxes are attached to goods and services at the point of sale.
+It is also classified as a consumption tax and are attached to goods and services at the point of sale.
 Best explained as taxing consumers when they spend money, this may seem like a responsibility you would rather not face, but keep in mind the fact that as a business owner, you’re the beneficiary of this largesse.